2021 Construction Trades Degree Guide

 Most programs require student to acquire an apprenticeships in order to gain work experience and to learn the fundamentals first hand.
 You will work alongside a professional within the field, in addition to hours in the classroom.

-Prior Education for a Construction Trades Program
+Getting Accepted Into a Construction Trades Program

 |Degree||Credit Requirements||Typical Program Length|